ayan-b/Desktop-Wallpaper-Changer/README.md

 **Platform**: Windows

 **Description**:
     This python script fetches images from popular sources and set those as your desktop wallpaper.
-Currently supported sorces are NASA Astronomical Picture of the Day and Bing Picture of the Day only.
+Currently supported sorces are NASA Astronomical Picture of the Day, Bing Picture of the Day and Random Pictures from Unsplash.com.

 **Contributing**:
     Found a bug or thought of a cool feature?
 Open up an issue!